seamus-mckinsey/blog/content/post/2020-05-14-big-data-for-social-econ-problems.md

 - intuition for how to use methods for (I see promise for using [list-cols](https://r4ds.had.co.nz/many-models.html) and `purrr` for this )
 - we need effects to hold on average (i.e., the error term not correlated), not for everyone
 - how to interpret statistically insignificant results (i.e., we don't have the precision or amount of data needed to make a statement, not that there is no effect)

+More broadly, I'm going to spend some time thinking about how "big data" and standard econometric techniques relate.
+To start, I'll be re-reading Hal Varian's article ["Big Data - New Tricks for Econometrics"](https://pubs.aeaweb.org/doi/pdfplus/10.1257/jep.28.2.3).